Mohamed-109/Template-3/README.md

 # Template-3
-Template 3 from Elzero Templates with some animations and css tricks to practice code.
+## Template 3 from Elzero Templates with some animations and css tricks to practice code.
+## just added the main files of the template